zeus-ctrl/git-bats-demo/README.md

 SCRATCH=mktemp --directory
 ```

 might do the trick.
 It won't, though.
 That actually assigns the string `"mktemp"` to the variable `SCRATCH` and then complains that `--directory` isn't a command of its own.
-What we have to do is use the fact that in the shell surrounding a command with backpacks (e.g., `\`mktemp --directory\``) will cause the command to be executed and what it returns to be placed (as a string) where the backticked expression was.
+What we have to do is use the fact that in the shell surrounding a command with backpacks will cause the command to be executed and what it returns to be placed (as a string) where the backticked expression was.
 So what we really want is:

 ```bash
 SCRATCH=`mktemp --directory`